 Define suitable policies in Oracle Cloud Infrastructure Identity and Access Management (IAM) to control who can access your resources in the cloud and the actions that they can perform.

-Learn more about Oracle Cloud.
+Learn more about migrating from IBM Db2 to an autonomous database in Oracle Cloud.

 Review these additional resources: